rizzlesauce/EFogModSwap/README.md

 the source pakchunk path, the tool will list out all the assets in the pakchunk to the results file, and you can copy and paste that into `destPakAssets` to include all those assets into the target pakchunk.

-## Socket attachment mixing
+### Mixing socket attachments

-Attachment mixing is all about accessorizing character models with new combinations of existing game attachments.
+Attachment mixing is all about accessorizing character models with new combinations of accessories and model attachments.
 So, let's say you want to put character A's backpack and character B's necklace on character C - mixing can make that happen.

 Mixing works by modifying CustomizationItemDB assets (custom slots).
 Typically, you would have a different